toki83w/overseer.nvim/doc/third_party.md

     -- have the toggleterm window close and delete the terminal buffer -- automatically after the task exits
     close_on_exit = false,
+    -- keep the toggleterm window after the task exits keep_after_exit = false,
+    -- open the terminal in insert mode start_in_insert = false,
     -- have the toggleterm window close without deleting the terminal buffer -- automatically after the task exits
     -- can be "never, "success", or "always". "success" will close the window